dawong025/SDev-Tank-Game/README.md

 - Animations

 [CURRENT KNOWN BUGS]
-- On restart, there are extra shells fired on first shot
-- On 2nd restart, win/lose function triggers before a tank loses enough lives/is removed from the game
+- On restart, there are extra shells fired on first shot, win/lose function triggers before a tank loses enough lives/is removed from the game

 [ABOUT: Entities]
 - AI Tank is a turret tank with 3 lives and has the same firing rate as player tank.
 It changes angle according to player tank movement